-Smoky Mountain Campgrounds Vibe: 6.7/10 The site gets huge points for style and class.
-But, the prices makes it hard to justify if you’re planning a rustic camping trip.
+Smoky Mountain Campgrounds Vibe: 6.7/10 The site gets massive points for style and class.
+But, the prices make it hard to justify if you’re planning a rustic camping trip.

 Ideal For: Family Campers wanting close access to Gatlinburg

-Pros: The bath houses are pristine, the wifi actually works great and the staff is friendly.
+Pros: The bathhouses are pristine, the wifi works great, and the staff is friendly.
 If your Smoky Mountain camping trip leans more on the tourist side of vacationing, Greenbrier Campground should be the right fit.

 Cons: This campground won’t have those off-grid camping vibes.